Li-Victor/Local-Weather-App/README.md

-# Local-Weather-App
-Local Weather App Project - Free Code Camp
+# Local Weather App
+Displays the weather and temperature in user's current location.

+There is a different icon depending on the weather, and a button to toggle between Fahrenheit and Celsius.

+Made with HTML, CSS, Bootstrap, and JQuery